 The Forgotten People Fund (FPF) provides emergency assistance to struggling Ethiopian families in Netanya who strive for a better life.
 Poverty, unemployment, domestic violence, and crime remain serious problems for this often-overlooked community.

-WHY CHOOSE FPF
+WHY CHOOSE FPF?

 Since their arrival in the country in the 1980’s and 90’s, life has been far from easy for Israel’s Ethiopian community.
 For the older generation, who were never taught to read or write, learning Hebrew proved an enormous challenge.
-And most of the teenagers arrived with no secondary school education and quickly dropped out of the Israeli school system.
+Additionally, most of the teenagers arrived with no secondary school education and quickly dropped out of the Israeli school system.
 The community struggled to adjust to their new life and find ways to make ends meet.

 Today, FPF is a lifeline for this community, providing financial and practical support as well as putting a huge emphasis on education.
 They supply aspiring students with computers to facilitate their studies, and they offer scholarships to assist those who wish to study for a professional qualification or advanced degree, giving them the best possible chance of a successful career.